minmin-intel/BrowserGym/tests/sandbox/README.md

 # Playwright Browser Sandbox

 This is a containerized environment for running Playwright with Chrome browser and exposing browser actions through a RESTful API.
+The container is based on the official Microsoft Playwright Docker image that comes with pre-installed browsers.

 ## Features